-The authors attribute these effects to the hygiene hypothesis, which states, “a lack of early childhood exposure to infectious agents, symbiotic microorganisms (e.g., gut flora or probiotics), and parasites increases susceptibility to allergic diseases by suppressing natural development of the immune system.”[i]
-In shorter words, children must have exposure to normal environmental organisms in order to properly develop the immune system, which is something holistic practitioners have been saying for years.
+In shorter words, children must have exposure to normal environmental organisms to develop the immune system properly.
+This is something holistic practitioners have been saying for years.
 Literally, children that play in the dirt are healthier than those that do not.

-The researchers hypothesized that exposure to broad-based antibiotics (i.e. penicillin) had a higher associated incidence of childhood asthma and allergies than narrow-spectrum antibiotics due to greater destruction of normal flora (good bacteria).
-Broad spectrum antibiotic use destroys the normal gut flora, which is essential to properly develop the immune system properly.
+The researchers hypothesized that exposure to broad-based antibiotics (i.e., penicillin) had a higher associated incidence of childhood asthma and allergies than narrow-spectrum antibiotics due to greater destruction of normal flora.
+Broad-spectrum antibiotic use destroys the normal gut flora, which is essential to develop the immune system properly.
 In a basic explanation of the model, children older than 2-3 months but younger than 6 months have an immature immune system and are easily stimulated.

 Yours in health and wellness,